haneenDev/udacity-azure-cicd/README.md

 This is my submission for the 'Building a CI/CD Pipeline' project as part of the 'DevOps Engineer for Microsoft Azure' nanodegree program from [Udacity](https://udacity.com).

-This project contains a python application that is designed to predict housing prices in Boston (I did not create the python app myself).
+This project contains a python application that is designed to predict housing prices in Boston (the model is already created by the instructor).
 This repo will enable you to:
 - Deploy the app in Azure CloudShell
 - Deploy the app as an Azure App Service